Blessing of same-sex unions in Christian churches: Methodist Church of New Zealand

 In 2004, the Methodist Church of New Zealand approved the ordination of gay and lesbian clergy; each congregation is able to determine its own position on the issue.

 Evangelisch-methodistische Kirche, the United Methodist Church in Germany

 In November 2022, the Evangelisch-methodistische Kirche in Germany allowed blessing ceremonies for same-sex marriages.

 Congregational polities

 Baptist Churches

 Some Baptist denominations in the United States do not have official beliefs about marriage in a confession of faith and invoke congregationalism to leave the choice to each church to decide.
 This is the case of American Baptist Churches USA, Progressive National Baptist Convention, Cooperative Baptist Fellowship and National Baptist Convention, USA.
 Most denominations however remain conservative, believing in what they describe as 'traditional' marriage between one man and one woman.

-Some Baptist denominations supports same-sex marriage.
-The Alliance of Baptists (USA), the Aliança de Batistas do Brasil, the Fraternidad de Iglesias Bautistas de Cuba, and the Association of Welcoming and Affirming Baptists (international).
+Some Baptist associations support blessings of same-sex marriage, such as the Alliance of Baptists (USA), the Baptist Peace Fellowship of North America (USA), the Canadian Association for Baptist Freedoms, the Aliança de Batistas do Brasil, the Fraternidad de Iglesias Bautistas de Cuba, the Open Baptists Association (Australia) and the Association of Welcoming and Affirming Baptists (international).